julien-camus-sonarsource/sonar-developer-days/TUTORIAL.md

 - **Code Quality**: Following JavaScript best practices and modern standards
 - **Teamwork**: Clean, well-structured code that other developers can understand
 - **Professional Development**: These are the same issues you'll encounter in real projects
+- **User Experience**: Forgiving collision detection and mobile support make the game more enjoyable

 ---